 How Can I Get An Online Divorce?

-While divorces happen frequently and are expected to be emotionally taxing for both individuals in the marriage, the reality is that many divorces are costly and time-consuming.
+While divorces happen frequently and are expected to be emotionally taxing for both individuals in the marriage, the reality is that many divorces are shockingly expensive and time-consuming.
 You may even be hesitant to proceed with filing for divorce because you've heard how difficult it can sometimes be.
 Reaching the point where you and your spouse no longer want to continue with the relationship can be emotionally draining enough, and you probably want it all to be over with so you can move on.
-One of the easiest ways to get a divorce is to file online, which can be a cheaper and faster alternative for couples who do not have the means or time to go through an expensive and lengthy divorce process.
-As long as you follow the correct process, getting a divorce online is legal, legitimate, and affordable.
+Often, it’s easier to file for divorce online, which can be a cheaper and faster alternative for couples who do not have the means or time to go through an expensive and lengthy divorce process.
+As long as you follow the correct processes and fill out the proper divorce forms, getting a divorce online is legal, legitimate, and affordable.
 However, it can be confusing whether your divorce qualifies for an online dissolution and how you file for it.
 If you're interested in an online divorce, here is a short guide to what an online divorce is and how you can get one.

 Getty/PeopleImages